getify/demo-app-weatheround/README.md

 ### Deploying The Web App

-To package the app as bare HTML/CSS/JS that's suitable to deploy on a static file web server host:
+To package the app as bare HTML/CSS/JS that's suitable to deploy on a static-file web server host:

 ```cmd
 yarn rw build --side web